bede/grate/README.md

 ### Indexing

-Build indexes with `deacon index build`.
-For human host depletion, the prebuilt validated panhuman index is recommended, available for download below from either Zenodo or fast object storage.
+Use `deacon index build` to quickly build custom indexes.
+For human host depletion, the prebuilt validated panhuman index is recommended, available for download below from Zenodo or faster object storage.
 Object storage is provided by the [ModMedMicro research unit](https://www.expmedndm.ox.ac.uk/modernising-medical-microbiology) at the University of Oxford.

 ```shell
 deacon index build chm13v2.fa > human.k31w15.idx